-One of the most common questions we get asked is ‘What’s the best way to complain to, or about, BT?’.
-So to help you out, we have put this page together.
+One of the most common questions we get asked is “What’s the best way to complain about BT?”
+So to help you out, we’ve put these following BT complaints tips together.

-The first step in your – hopefully short – journey to getting your problems resolved, is to contact BT itself.
+The first step in your hopefully short journey to getting your problems resolved is to contact BT directly.

 If you’re here reading this article, it’s likely that you’ve already tried doing that.
 But if you haven’t yet, we must stress that you DO need to go down that route first.